viperproject/gobra-book/src/termination.md

 The use of the wildcard measure can be justified when termination is proven by other means, for example leveraging a different tool.
-Another use case is _gradual verification_ where it can be useful to assume termination of functions in a code base, that have not yet been verified.
+Another use case is _gradual verification_ where it can be useful to assume termination of functions in a codebase, that have not yet been verified.

 <!-- Full Syntax `"decreases" [expressionList] ["if" expression]` -->